LarsGrevelink/laravel-custom-query-builder/README.md

 $app->register(LGrevelink\CustomQueryBuilder\ServiceProvider::class);
 ```

 The artisan command is directly registered by adding the service provider.
-If you want change the default configuration you can copy it to your project and enable it.
+If you want to change the default configuration you can publish it through the following command;

 ```php
 $app->configure('querybuilder');